andmoredev/andmoredev/content/blog/layerless-esbuild-lambda.md

 +++
-title = "Drop the layers, bundle up with ESBuild instead" date = 2024-02-07T00:00:00-00:00 draft = true description = "Learn how you can structure your serverless projects to share code between Lambda Functions using ESBuild bundles instead of Lambda Layers." tags = ["AWS", "Serverless", "Lambda"]
+title = "Drop the layers, bundle up with ESBuild instead" date = 2024-02-07T00:00:00-00:00 draft = false description = "Learn how you can structure your serverless projects to share code between Lambda Functions using ESBuild instead of Lambda Layers." tags = ["AWS", "Serverless", "Lambda"]
 [[images]]
   src = "img/layerless-esbuild-lambda/title.png"